top of page

 Raising New Questions

-The study does not fully explain the emotions or behaviors commonly associated with pregnancy, as factors like stress and sleep deprivation also play a role.
+The study does not fully explain the emotions or behaviours commonly associated with pregnancy, as factors like stress and sleep deprivation also play a role.
 However, some brain changes were still detectable two years after childbirth, suggesting more permanent alterations at the cellular level.

 “This paper raises more questions than it answers,” Chrastil said.
 “We’re really just beginning to scratch the surface.”

 The research is part of the Maternal Brain Project, an international initiative to gather similar scans from other pregnant women.
-Prof Jacobs emphasized the need for more research into the neurobiology of pregnancy, pointing out that women’s health has historically been overlooked in biomedical science.
+Prof Jacobs emphasised the need for more research into the neurobiology of pregnancy, pointing out that women’s health has historically been overlooked in biomedical science.

-Gina Rippon, a professor emeritus of cognitive neuro-imaging at Aston University, hailed the study as "truly heroic," noting how much previous research had missed.
+Gina Rippon, a professor emeritus of cognitive neuroimaging at Aston University, hailed the study as "truly heroic," noting how much previous research had missed.
 Dr. Ann-Marie de Lange, head of the FemiLab group at Lausanne University Hospital, called the study "fascinating."
 She added that it could help identify biomarkers for conditions like postpartum depression, a serious issue that often goes untreated.

 This study represents a major step forward in understanding how pregnancy reshapes the brain and its lasting effects, opening the door to further research into maternal neuroplasticity.